rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Grinnell traditions I miss: Addressing people

 1. Grinnell trads: [Press].
 Is press a tradition?
 Perhaps.

 1. Fidgets?
 (Short?)

 1. On names (Misc) (SamR, S.A., Sam, Samuel) [Short!]

 1. Are these essays?
 (Should I rename them; I did?)
 Easy way out.
 Google defines them as "a short piece of writing on a particular subject".
 I think that fits.
 I just don't write enough argumentative essays.
 (Does this one go in end-of-month?)

 1. "relatable"

 1. Misreadings: "Modern Python demands modern techniques" vs. "Monty Python demands modern techniques".
 (There was the one about choosing schools vs closing schools)

 1. Lambert publishing.
 (See email from Anastasia Olaru dated 9 February 2017.)

 1. GrinCo, where we make you smile.

 1. Should I link these essays?
 (Make these essays more public.)

 ---

 General
 -------

-*The list of topics that I've thought about writing about, in no particular order, other than the ones I've come up with more recently tend to be near the top.*
+1. The list of topics that I've thought about writing about, in no particular order, other than the ones I've come up with more recently tend to be near the top.*

+1. The old CSC 151.

 1. LBRY.